 So get out there and have some fun!
 You can play games in the backyard, take a neighborhood wander, or even take your Chin Wa for an adventure outside of home turf.

-Is the Chihuahua Japanese Mix right for you?
+Is it the Chin Wa right for you?

 Chihuahua Japanese Chin mixes have an undeniable fondness for their family, and if you have older kids they will quickly become their favorite companions.